 This conception is dramatically announced in the Preface to Notes on Dhamma.
 To gain any entry to and any profit from the Suttas, a reader must be ‘subjectively engaged with … the problem of his existence, which is also the problem of suffering’.
 There could be no point in reading the Suttas unless one is ‘disquieted by existential questions about [oneself] and the world’.
 After all, the Buddha himself insisted that he taught only the truth of suffering and its cessation.
 The reader should not be looking for a detached, scientific or ‘horizontal’ account of the world — of time, space, history, and human life in general: rather, with the help of the texts, he should take a ‘vertical view, straight down into the abyss of his own personal existence’.
 What he discovers down there — unless he draws back in dismay and seeks ‘refuge in distractions’ and bad faith — is suffering, in the form of anguish, anxiety and disquiet about his own existence.

-We saw how, for Heidegger, we let things be what they are through experiencing them in the full compass of their relations to nature, human life, and the ‘holy’ and mysterious.
+For Heidegger, we let things be what they are.
 Chōmei, steeped in the Buddhist conception of the interdependence of everything, would concur.

 It is easy to understand why Nanavira and his followers have been labelled ‘existentialist Buddhists’, for the suitably motivated reader of the Suttas that he describes is, in effect, Kierkegaard’s ‘existing individual’ who is ‘infinitely interested’ in the kind of life that he or she should live, or the authentic individual for whom, as Heidegger put it, their being is ‘an issue’.
 One doesn’t need to be versed in existentialist literature, Nanavira says, to engage with the Suttas, but it is certainly ‘helpful’ to be so.